grafana/mimir/docs/sources/operators-guide/tools/query-tee.md

 1. ruler sends gRPC request to query-tee
 1. query-tee forwards the request to the query-frontend backends configured setting the `-backend.endpoints` CLI flag
-1. query-tee receives the responses from the Mimir instances and forwards the result (based on the preferred backend) to the ruler
+1. query-tee receives the response from the query-frontend and forwards the result (based on the preferred backend) to the ruler